RosettaCommons/demos/tutorials/input_and_output/input_and_output.md

 ...
 ```

 Now you see a bunch of information that previously did not appear.
-In the snippet above, we see, the residue types and element types that Rosetta recognizes (C associated with aromatic rings and Platinum), all the patches it can apply (patch to make a residue the C-terminal, this may be slightly different as it depends on the file paths on your machine) and the revised [fold tree](https://docs.rosettacommons.org/demos/latest/tutorials/minimization/minimization).
+In the snippet above, we see, the residue types and element types that Rosetta recognizes (C associated with aromatic rings and Platinum), all the patches it can apply (patch to make a residue the C-terminal, this may be slightly different as it depends on the file paths on your machine) and the revised [[fold tree|tutorials/minimization/minimization]].

 ###Replicating Output in Rosetta Protocols
-Most protocols in Rosetta use [Monte Carlo sampling](https://docs.rosettacommons.org/demos/latest/tutorials/Optimizing_Sidechains_The_Packer/Optimizing_Sidechains_The_Packer).
+Most protocols in Rosetta use [[Monte Carlo sampling|tutorials/Optimizing_Sidechains_The_Packer/Optimizing_Sidechains_The_Packer]].
 While this stochastic method of sampling speeds up the search for an energy minimum, it produces different trajectories in every run.
 Rosetta uses a random number _seed_ supplied by the `/dev/urandom` device of your system to generate the pseudo-random numbers it uses for an application.
 This seed can be any integer that a C++ _int_ datatype can hold, and the suggested range is ±seed10<sup>6</sup> - 10<sup>9</sup>.
 It is displayed in the log at the start of every run as follows:

 ```
 ...